jasonsahl/LS-BSR/README.md

 contact: jasonsahl at gmail dot com

+###Significatn changes made on 12/28/2015###
+1. Genbank files now accepted as input, must end in ".gbk"
+2. Your CDSs are only renamed if there is a conflicting sequence header.
+Otherwise, the original ID is used.
+If Prodigal prediction is selected, this will be the CDS ID that Prodigal assigns
+3. CD-hit is now a supported clustering method
+4. The "-u" and "-v" flags have been removed.
+The "-c" flag now is used to select the clustering method Choose from "usearch", "vsearch", or "cd-hit".
+These must now be in your $PATH variable as "usearch", "vsearch", or "cd-hit-est", respectively

 ###Significant changes made on 6/24/2015###

 1. The use of blastall is deprecated.
 LS-BSR now uses blast+ instead.
 2. VSEARCH can now be used instead of USEARCH.
 Notice that VSEARCH will likely be slower than USEARCH.

 ###See manual for run directions###